It is such a joy to do something to help our needy world.

 Put in another well at the farm to water new fields and share water with 2 new mercy homes.

 Funded the planting of hundreds of guava trees.

 Deybin and Pastor Carlos gathering the first guavas.
 Carlos is the one who rescued Deybin from the garbage dump.
 Both grew up in extreme poverty.
 Carlos is the one who inspired my wife and I to get involved.
 Pastor Carlos is the hero of this story.
 He is the Executive Director of A Heart to Love who we support.

 Put in our 6th water system in a village in the Miskito Coast.

 Thanks to Ambassadors of Love, a house for Marisela of the Mercy Ministry was built.
-They had been evicted and Delvin, the father, had lost his job.
-Now they have a home and Delvin now works for the foundation.
+They had been evicted and Melvin, the father, had lost his job.
+Now they have a home and Melvin began to work for the foundation.

-Bought Maria Esperanza and her disabled son a home that needed fixing.
-Funding was also sent to fix it.
+Bought Maria Esperanza and her disabled son a home and fixed it up.